pixeldin/pixeldin/README.md

 - 👋 Hi, I’m @pixeldin
 - 👀 I’m interested in backend technology like cache and microservice
-- 🌱 I’m currently learning go and summarizing past work experience
+- 🌱 I’m currently learning Go/Lua and summarizing past work experience
-- 💞️ I’m looking to collaborate on backend remote job
 - 📫 You can reach me and know more about me with my blog: www.pixelpig.tech

 <!---